MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-schema.md

 # Create a Murmurations Schema

 ::: info 🚀👩‍🔬 Rocket Science Alert!
-You will probably never need to create a schema, but we're providing you with this information so you can at least understand how it is done.
+You will probably never need to create a schema, but we're providing you with this information so you can understand how it is done.
 :::

 ## Overview